Breast Reduction Surgery Explained

 Return Home Plan

-Before departure, you should have written aftercare instructions, a contact pathway for questions and a schedule for remote check ins and suture care if applicable.
+Before departure, you should have written aftercare instructions, a contact pathway for questions and a schedule for remote check-ins and suture care if applicable.

-Recovery Timeline
+Breast Reduction Recovery And Healing Timeline

 First 72 Hours